alhajee/ckan/doc/contributing/frontend/template-tutorial.rst

 Firstly we need to extend a parent template to provide us with some basic page structure.
-This can be any other HTML page however the most common one is ``page.html`` which provides the full CKAN theme including header and footer.
+This can be any other HTML page however the most common one is ``page.html`` which provides the full FMLD theme including header and footer.

 ::